-Born in Barbados, Justine grew up in the Caribbean dancing to the sound of steel bands and Cuban congas.
-She completed her dance training in the UK.
-A graduate of Legat and Central School of Ballet she has since worked extensively in dance, theatre, fashion, design and arts management.
+Born in Barbados, Justine grew up in the Caribbean and completed her dance training in the UK, graduating from Central in 1991.
+She has since worked extensively in dance, theatre, fashion, design and arts management.
 She has been based in Dublin since 1997.

-Most recently Justine enjoyed working on NI Opera's production of The Chronic Identity Crisis of Pamplemousse (Associate Director and Movement Director) directed by Caitriona Mclaughlin and an extract of her work The Thing Is?... was presented at John Scott's Irish Modern Dance Theatre's Festival of Irish Choreography' (Project Arts Centre).
-New work in development, Contrapunctus III, was also selected for a work-in-progress showing at the Co-Motion: Dance and Borders Conference, Crescent Arts Centre, Belfast.
+In 2019 Justine worked on NI Opera's production of The Chronic Identity Crisis of Pamplemousse as Associate Director, directed by Caitriona Mclaughlin and her work The Thing Is?... was programmed for Irish Modern Dance Theatre's Festival of Irish Choreography (Project Arts Centre).
+Following this her work in development, Contrapunctus III, was selected for a work-in-progress showing at the Co-Motion: Dance and Borders Conference, Crescent Arts Centre, Belfast (0ctober 2019).

 Justine has experience teaching a selection of dance disciplines to all ages and abilities.
 She has been a resident dance artist in schools for County Councils.
 In addition she has worked for Liz Roche and John Scott as assistant choreographer and dance captain for The Abbey Theatre (David Bolger and Muirne Bloomer).
 She is currently responsible for the Junior section of Dublin Youth Dance Company (12-17yrs).

 From January 2010 to January 2016 Justine took on the role of company manager for dance company Liz Roche Company.
-In this capacity she has since gone on to work as a freelance creative producer, overseeing and delivering various projects (dance, music, theatre) for Pipeworks Festival, Corp_Real, Galway Dance Days, imdt, Cie Nacera Belaza, Ella Clarke Choreography, Pan Pan and Catherine Young Dance.
+In this capacity she has since gone on to work as a freelance creative producer, overseeing and delivering various projects (dance, music, theatre) for Pipeworks Festival, Corp_Real, Galway Dance Days, Irish Modern Dance Theatre, Cie Nacera Belaza, Ella Clarke Choreography, Pan Pan and Catherine Young Dance.

 Justine managed Irish rock band Preachers Son (2010/16) and in 2003 Justine obtained an honours Gdip in Web Design and Multimedia Authoring.
 Since then, she has worked freelance for a variety of clients, amongst them FUSIO one of Ireland's leading web strategy, design & development companies.
 To date Justine has also enjoyed a career in fashion as both a model and choreographer encompassing runway, editorial and advertising with Models Office and Dominique (Brussels), Touche (Amsterdam) and Morgan The Agency (Dublin).